maddev-engenuity/AdversaryEmulation/vm_setup_scripts/README.md

 ---

-## Install Windows 10 VM
+## Install Windows Server 2019 VM

-1. Install a Windows 10 VM in the hypervisor of your choice.
+1. Install a Windows Server 2019 VM in the hypervisor of your choice.

 We reccomend configuring the VM with the following specs:

 ```
-OS: Windows 10 Professional (64-bit)
+OS: Windows Server 2019 (64-bit)
 CPU: 2 core CPU
 RAM: 8 GB
 Disk: 50 GB